newchuyalong/libgdx-learning/Dependency-management-with-Gradle.md

 It is worth nothing that these file dependencies are not included in the published dependency descriptor for your project, but they are included in transitive project dependencies within the same build.

 ##### Android Pitfall
 When adding `flat file` dependencies to a project, for example the core project, you would need to duplicate the dependency declaration for the android project.
-This is because the Android Gradle plugin can't handle transitive `flat file` dependencies.
+This is because the Android Gradle plugin currently [can't handle](https://code.google.com/p/android/issues/detail?id=186012) transitive `flat file` dependencies.

 For example, if you were to add the all the jars in your `libs` directory as dependencies for your project, you would need to do the following.